 Verification can be done by a number of methods:

-- Uploading a file to Webmaster Tools – the default method offered, however this will require FTP access to the website’s files.
+- Uploading a file to Search Console – the default method offered, however this will require FTP access to the website’s files.

-Signing in to your domain name provider and allowing GWT and your domain name provider to complete the verification
+- Signing in to your domain name provider and allowing Search Console and your domain name provider to complete the verification

-Signing in to your Google Tag Manager account and allow the automatic verification of your Webmaster Tools account.
+- Signing in to your Google Tag Manager account and allow the automatic verification of your Search Console account.

 Step 3: Request that Google Crawl Your Website